ranaroussi/yfinance/.github/ISSUE_TEMPLATE/bug_report.md

 # IMPORTANT

-If you want help, you got to read this first.
-All of it.
+If you want help, you got to read this first, follow the instructions.

 ### Are you up-to-date?